ANSANJAY/LinuxMemoryManagement/MemoryBasics/6_Low and High Memory/README.md

 ### Dividing the Kernel's Address Space: LOWMEM and HIGHMEM 🌍🌌

 - **LOWMEM (Low Memory)**:
-  - Refers to the first 896 MB of the kernel's virtual address space.
+  - Refers to the first **896 MB** of the kernel's virtual address space.
-  - Memory in LOWMEM is permanently mapped into the kernel's address space, meaning its virtual addresses are always valid.
+  - Memory in LOWMEM is **permanently mapped into the kernel's address space**, meaning its virtual addresses are always valid.
   - Kernel operations mostly occur in this region because it's quickly accessible.

 - **HIGHMEM (High Memory)**:
-  - The remaining portion, roughly the top 128 MB.
+   - The remaining portion, roughly the top **128 MB**.
-  - Physical pages mapped into HIGHMEM are not permanently mapped into the kernel's address space.
+  - **Physical pages** mapped into HIGHMEM are not permanently mapped into the kernel's address space.
 Instead, they are temporarily mapped when needed.
   - HIGHMEM exists because of the need to support systems with more than the naturally addressable amount of memory (more than the ~1 GB limitation).
   - Operations on HIGHMEM are slightly more costly in terms of time because of the need to set up temporary mappings.